Using Media Go Back to top

 Where can I find the Store?

 You can find the Store at the top of the Media Go library navigation pane.

 Is there a User's Guide for the Store that I see in Media Go?

 The Media Go online help is a resource for learning about the Store in Media Go.

-I want to learn more about Sony Entertainment Network and purchasing videos, games, and music.
+I want to learn more about the PlayStation®Store and purchasing videos, games, and music.

-Can video from the Sony Entertainment Network Store display closed captions?
+Can video from the PlayStation®Store display closed captions?

-Yes, video from the SEN Store can display closed captions.
+Yes, video purchased from the PlayStation®Store in the United States can display closed captions.
 To view captions in Media Go while playing your video, choose Closed Captions from the Playback menu, and then choose either On (to play audio) or On While Muting (to mute audio) from the submenu.

 Closed caption performance is better on a computer with a more recent Windows operating system installed, such as Windows Vista®, Windows 7, or Windows 8.